idio-lang/DIPS/source/scheme/advanced-scheme.rst

 .. sidebox:: Yes, I'm looking at myself.

-The primary problems with macros are:
+The three primary problems with macros are:

-- you forget its arguments are not evaluated -- so you can't pass a variable you've calculated
+#. you forget its arguments are not evaluated -- so you can't *pass a
+   variable* you've calculated

-- you forget it is run at compile time -- your variable wouldn't exist anyway
+#. you forget it is run at compile time -- your variable *doesn't
+   exist* anyway

-- you're a dirty hacker
+#. you're a dirty hacker

 The latter point (probably well made) is about *hygiene*.
 If your macro is off generating code then you're likely as not going to be